FEFO-banner.jpg

 Once all products are organised and labelled, it is time to arrange them in the right order.
 Allot a section of the cupboard, refrigerator, or freezer for each product category, and start by placing products with the farthest expiry dates at the back.
 Arrange identical products in single file, placing those with the nearest expiry date at the front.

 Tip: When feasible, use storage containers of the same shape and size, as will make arranging them easier.
-Using transparent containers made of glass or food-grade plastic allows you to see what’s inside and can be useful when you need to take stock quickly.
+Using transparent containers made of glass or food-grade plastic allows you to see what’s inside and can be useful when taking stock quickly.

 Step 4: Repeat

-Tip: Food products on discount are likely to have an earlier expiry date compared to regular products.
-This means that a discounted product will often have to be placed at the front of the shelf and not behind.
+Tip: Food products on discount are likely to have an earlier expiry date than regular products.
+This means that a discounted product must often be placed at the front of the shelf and not behind.

 Adopt FEFO, reduce food waste

-It is estimated that more than 500 million tonnes of food is wasted at the household level every year.2 In developed countries (where consumers have access to refrigerators and food products come with clear indications regarding expiration) this is mostly preventable.
+It is estimated that more than 500 million tonnes of food is wasted at the household level every year.2 In wealthier countries (where consumers have access to refrigerators and food products that come with clear indications regarding expiration), this is mostly preventable.

 Interested in learning more about food waste and how you can help prevent it?
 Check out the Great Taste, Zero Waste conference and their handy Zero Waste Toolkit, specially designed to help you minimise food waste!